Lawsuit challenges new Louisiana law requiring classrooms to display the Ten Commandments

 Defendants include state Superintendent of Education Cade Brumley, members of the state education board and some local school boards.

-Under the new law, all public K-12 classrooms and state-funded universities will be required to display a poster-sized version of the Ten Commandments in “large, easily readable font" next year.
+Landry and Louisiana Attorney General Elizabeth Murrill support the new law, and Murrill has said she is looking forward to defending it.
+She issued a statement saying she couldn’t comment directly on the lawsuit because she had not yet seen it.

+“It seems the ACLU only selectively cares about the First Amendment — it doesn’t care when the Biden administration censors speech or arrests pro-life protesters, but apparently it will fight to prevent posters that discuss our own legal history,” Murrill said in the emailed statement.

-The Ten Commandments has long been at the center of lawsuits across the nation.
+The Ten Commandments have long been at the center of lawsuits across the nation.

 In 1980, the U.S. Supreme Court ruled that a similar Kentucky law violated the establishment clause of the U.S. Constitution, which says Congress can “make no law respecting an establishment of religion.”
 The high court found that the law had no secular purpose but rather served a plainly religious purpose.

-Note: This story has been corrected to show that the plaintiffs are represented by lawyers for the American Civil Liberties Union Foundation, Americans United for Separation of Church and State and the Freedom From Religion Foundation.
-It has also been corrected to show that the New York City law firm is Simpson, Thacher & Bartlett, not Simpson, Thatcher & Bartlett.